Brandon Cambridge: Club career

 In 2021 and 2022, Cambridge played with PDX FC in USL League Two.

 In December 2022, Major League Soccer club Charlotte FC acquired Cambridge's homegrown rights from Vancouver Whitecaps FC in exchange for $50,000 in General Allocation Money, other conditional GAM, as well as a sell-on fee.
 Charlotte then signed him to a homegrown player contract.
 On March 26, 2023, he made his professional debut playing for Charlotte's second team, Crown Legacy FC, in MLS Next Pro, scoring the team's first ever goal against Huntsville City FC.
 He scored a brace in Crown Legacy's next match on March 31, in a 2–1 victory over FC Cincinnati 2, earning MLSNP Player of the Matchday honors.
 He made his Major League Soccer debut on April 8 against Real Salt Lake.
 On May 17, Cambridge scored his first two MLS goals in a 2–1 victory over the Chicago Fire.

+In January 2026, he signed with Serbian SuperLiga club Čukarički.

+In March 2026, he signed a 25-day contract with USL Championship club Sacramento Republic FC.

+In April 2026, he signed with USL Championship club Orange County SC.